-- Preheat the oven to 350°F and line a 12 cup muffin pan with cupcake liners.
+- Preheat the oven to 350°F and line a 12 cup cupcake pan with cupcake liners.

 - Whisk the cake flour, baking powder, espresso powder, and salt together in a large bowl.

-- In a separate bowl, whisk the melted butter, sugar, eggs, and vanilla together until combined.
+- In a separate bowl, whisk the melted butter, sugar, brown sugar, eggs, and vanilla together until combined.

 - Remove from pan and let cool on wire rack.